nikitautiu/learnhtml/README.md

-## Deep HTML
+## LearnHtml

-Html tag supervised semantic classification.
-Leveraging deep learning to identify semantic content in html documents.
+Html web content extraction using *mostly* DOM features as well as some textual features.